hopsoft/ellington/README.md

 ## Rules

-- The passenger's state must transition at each station.
+- The passenger's state must transition at each station if the station's logic runs.
 - The passenger's state may only transition once per station.

 ## Visualizations